top of page

 They built a grand product with cheer,

-Assuming that users would near,
+Assuming that users would hear,

 But no one arrived,